 b.
-If your network security policies allow you to open all the ports, use the instructions to disable the Windows firewall.
+If your network security policies allow you to open all the ports, use the instructions at Microsoft Technet to disable the Windows firewall.

 3. Install and start HDP.

 - a.
 Download the HDP for Windows MSI file. - b.
 At the command prompt, enter: